gaje85/kubernetes/12-Service-Discovery/springbootexample/spring-cloud-kubernetes-config-example/README.md

 ## Commands
+- make sure maven is installed . if not run the command apt install maven
 - build the project mvn clean install
 - login to docker hub using docker login
 - `skaffold run --default-repo gaje85` - For build and run